mayel/indigo/_posts/2018-2-1-Taxonomy.markdown

 - creating
 - building
 - cooperation
-- knowledge
-- skills
 headerImage: false
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "Commons Taxonomy of Human Needs"
+description: "Commons Taxonomies"
 author: mayel
 externalLink: false
 badge: Beta
-weight: 50
+weight: 30
 ---

-I created Commons Taxonomy of Human Needs in cooperation with various people and groups who are working to create solutions to power the commons, or solidarity economy.
+I'm working on Commons Taxonomies of Human Needs, Goods, Tools, Knowledge, Skills, Interests, etc, in cooperation with various people and groups to power solutions for the commons, open content, interoperatibility, federation, and solidarity economies.

-It is crowd-sourced open content, powered by an API that runs open source / libre software.
+The data is crowd-sourced open content, powered by an API that runs open source / libre software that I've been developing.

-You can [browse and contribute to the taxonomy](https://taxonomy.commons.mayel.space/needs), or contact me for API details if you want to integrate it into a project.
+You can [browse and contribute to the taxonomies](https://taxonomy.commons.mayel.space/taxonomies), or contact me for details if you want to integrate it into a project.